 For general guidance:

-- Violations involving behavior or conduct that creates a greater risk of harm, repeated violations described above, or violations that hinder the College from identifying a person who is infectious or could permit a contagious person to infect multiple members of the community, are more serious.
+- Violations involving behavior or conduct that creates a greater risk of harm, including repeated violations described above or violations that hinder the College from identifying a person who is infectious or could permit a contagious person to infect multiple members of the community, are more serious.
 Violations in this category include not complying with:

 - contact tracing;